doron227/Apartment_discount-/README.md

 <p align="center">
 <img src="https://github.com/doron227/Dira-lottery-/blob/main/images/fig3.png" width="450" height="200" />

-**In addition** to the email which notifies on upcoming lotteries in a given city at a given price chosen by the user, the user will receive another email with a weekly update.
-This email officially updates on cities where the final price per square meter in the lottery is found to be lower than the average price per square meter in that city among the projects that are currently open.
-In this list you can find 3-5 cities with the biggest discount.
+**In addition** to the email informing about upcoming lotteries in a given city at a given price chosen by the user, the user will receive an additional email with a weekly/bimonthly/monthly update (according to his choice).
+This email contains a pptx presentation which contains information about what is the national average price per square meter in lotteries (in all cities), price Maximum and minimum price per square meter.
+In addition to this information, there is data about the average prices in the cities the user has selected.